hasura/ndc-loki/docs/concepts.md

             static: true
 ```

-The model use the `pattern` parser to parse fields from the raw log line.
+The model uses the `pattern` parser to parse fields from the raw log line.
 Labels and fields will be available in the `nginx_log` collection.
-All GraphQL query request of this model will have a prefix:
+All GraphQL query requests of this model will have a prefix:

 ```
 {container="ndc-loki-gateway-1", service_name="ndc-loki-gateway-1"} |~ `^[0-9]+\.` | pattern `<remote_addr> - <remote_user> [<time_local>] "<request>" <status> <body_bytes_sent> "<http_referer>" "<http_user_agent>" <request_length> <request_time> [<proxy_upstream_name>] [<proxy_alternative_upstream_name>] <upstream_addr> <upstream_response_length> <upstream_response_time> <upstream_status> <req_id>`
 ```

-Query predicates which are inputted in the GraphQL query are [label filter expressions](https://grafana.com/docs/loki/latest/query/log_queries/#label-filter-expression) and are appends to the prepared query.
+Query predicates which are inputted in the GraphQL query are [label filter expressions](https://grafana.com/docs/loki/latest/query/log_queries/#label-filter-expression) and are appended to the prepared query.
 For example, with the following GraphQL query, the LogQL query will be:

 ```graphql
 query GetNginxSuccessRequests($from: Timestamp!, $to: Timestamp!) {